This post includes Amazon affiliate links that I may receive income from if you click on them and make a purchase

 Some of these fellow freelance writing co-workers have been extremely helpful in boosting my writing career, while others have reminded me time and time again why I choose to work from home and not some cubicle farm where office politics dictate my future.

 To put it simply, many of these other freelance writers, several of whom I consider my co-workers, are absolutely rude and immature.
-In fact, I was quite blown away with how inconsiderate some of fellow writers are.
-They will do everything they can to knock down the other writers, to cut them deep, and make them feel like they should completely give up with their goal of being a successful freelance writer.
-I’ve seen it time and time again and it’s always so sad.
+In fact, I was quite blown away by how inconsiderate some fellow writers are.
+They will do everything they can to knock down the other writers, to cut them deep, and to make them feel like they should completely give up on their goal of being successful freelance writers.
+I’ve seen it time and time again, and it’s always so sad.
 And it’s not just a one-time occurrence.
-It’s the same annoying coworkers who spend day and night on the forums ripping other people apart.
+It’s the same annoying coworkers who spend days and nights on the forums ripping other people apart.

-What I'm getting at here, is even as a freelance writer who works from home, I deal with annoying co-workers just like anyone else.
+What I'm getting at here is that even as a freelance writer who works from home, I deal with annoying co-workers just like anyone else.
 Because of this, I thought it would be a good idea to discuss a few tips relating to dealing with these types of people.

 Tip #1: Ignore Them

 As a freelance writer in Kentucky, the only way that I tend to come in contact with my co-workers is via online forum posts.
 I have recently discovered that the best way to avoid those arrogant, backstabbing co-workers is by avoiding these forums.
-Sure, these forums can be valuable when it comes to learning the ropes of a new writing platform, but in all actuality, any questions that need to be answered can be addressed by the Help Desk.
+Sure, these forums can be helpful when learning the ins and outs of a new writing platform, but the Help Desk can actually answer any questions you may have.
 If a platform doesn't offer a Help Desk, it probably isn't worth writing for anyway.